sight words kindergarten

 -

-Kindergarten sight words: that
+Kindergarten sight words: who

 ### References: